 To apply a spray wax thoroughly wash and dry your car.
 With a microfiber buffing towel in one hand and your spray wax in the other, spray and wipe a small area at a time.
 Distribute evenly, then flip the towel to a dry side for a final buff.
 It’s that easy.

 In the past, paste waxes were preferred because they offered great results.
-Nowadays, many manufactures offer liquid and paste versions of the same car wax formula.
+Nowadays, manufactures offer liquid and paste versions of the same car wax formula.
 So, what’s the difference?
-It’s all up to your personal preference and method of application.
-Many people find paste waxes easier to apply by hand, whereas a liquid wax is necessary for machine application.
+It’s up to your personal preference and method of application.
+Wax is easier to apply by hand, whereas a liquid wax is necessary for machine application.

 For both liquid and paste waxes, a basic rule applies: less is better.
 With modern polymer waxes, it’s not necessary to slather on a heavy coating.
 A thin coat dries faster and wipes off easier.